serinamarie/serinamarie/README.md

 # Serina Grill
 Hi, I'm Serina-- working in data science & engineering at Family Promise.

+My current work there includes
-Current projects include 1) developing a data sharing API to help affect proper allocation of community resources to end family homelessness in Spokane, 2) creating a serverless backend for a machine learning application, and 3) analysis and model training of user data.
+1) developing a data sharing API to help affect proper allocation of community resources to end family homelessness in Spokane
+2) creating a serverless backend for a machine learning application
+3) analysis and model training of user data.

 Previously employed as a team lead for Lambda School, managing and mentoring data science students.

 👯 I’m looking to contribute to projects as a developer, data scientist, or data engineer.<br>
 🍿 What I've been thinking about lately: Django<br>